dinhomathias/Amc/Related-Projects.md

 A list of projects that are somehow related to `python-telegram-bot`.
 This includes integrations with other projects like django, projects that are built on top of this library for specific use-cases and potentially others.

+**Note:** For *bots* that are built with this library, please use the [Examples](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Examples) page and not this one.

 If you are developing a project that fits this description, please add it here in alphabetical order.
 If you found a project that project that fits this description, please suggest to the maintainer of the project to add it here.

 Please try to keep this page up-to-date.